jknoxville/streaky/README.md

 # Streaky
-## An android app to continually track your achievements so you don't lose momentum
+### An android app for continuous monitoring of achievements so you don't lose momentum